The Lyon Dance Biennale is the most important and ambitious dance festival in the world

 The Dance Biennale is a major event, by virtue of its international reach and the quality of its programming

 An ambitious celebration of choreography, the Dance Biennale is an exemplary success

 It’s once again time for Lyon to host the world’s biggest dance festival

 Lyon puts down a marker every two years as the city where the world’s largest dance festival – the Dance Biennale – is celebrated

-In 2020, the Dance Biennale will hold its 19th edition, celebrating African creativity and the young artists’ scene worldwide.
+The next Dance Biennale will hold its 19th edition, celebrating African creativity and the young artists’ scene worldwide.
 This edition will also feature a new community strand, Les Lyonnais font la Biennale (“Lyon citizens do the Biennale”) with inclusive danceworks headed by international artists.
 On stage and in public space, an array of shows, performances and digital offerings will lead us towards tomorrow’s art.

 Twenty-one world and French premieres will generate this edition’s momentum.